 10 October is the World Health Organisation’s World Mental Health Day

-Mental illness brings terrible pain and bewilderment to those who suffer from it.
-It puts great pressures on the relationships that connect them to one another and to their world, causing hopelessness and lethargy and leading to withdrawal from friends, family, social life and work.
-Their friends and families might feel defeated and withdraw from them at a time when they need the most support.
-All might withdraw into shame and silence.
+When suffering from mental illness ourselves or thinking about people who suffer from it, we can begin by telling ourselves and others how it should be handled.
+Though raising an important question, however, this is the wrong starting point.
+We should begin by recognising that mental illness certainly brings acute pain to anyone who suffers from it.
+It puts great pressures on the relationships that connect us to one another and to our world, and so leads us to withdraw from friends, family, social life and work.
+Our friends and families may also feel defeated and withdraw from us at a time when we need the most support.

-Mental illness is not just a medical condition.
-It is linked to a network of personal and social relationships that inhibit life.
-A child who grows up in a violent and impoverished home, is ostracised at school and unable to learn, had no access to home care, cannot find work, lives in an environment where drugs and alcohol are abused, and lacks models of healthy personal relationships, is likely also to suffer from anxiety, depression or other forms of mental illness.
+In this time of COVID and of economic storm, we have focused on the individual person and on the effect that crises can have on their mental health.
+World Mental Health Day, however, calls us to pay attention also to the social factors that can contribute to mental illness.
+A child who grows up in a violent and impoverished home and an unresourced environment, may be ostracised at school and unable to learn, have no access to home care, unable to find work, live in an environment where drugs and alcohol are abused, and lack models of healthy personal relationships.
+They will be vulnerable also to anxiety, depression or other forms of mental illness.

 Fr Andrew Hamilton SJ writes for Jesuit Communications and Jesuit Social Services.